irsol/udacity-data-foundations-nd/lesson4/data_visualizations_in_Tableau.md

  When you drag a discrete field to Columns, it creates a discrete axis.
 When you use a continuous field, it creates a continuous axis.
 You can also drag the fields directly onto the sheet.

+#### Hierarchies

+Hierarchies in Tableau give you the abilita to drill down into data.
+Tableau automatically makes hierarchies for timebase data.

+You can create your own hierarchies associated with dates.

+#### Marks and Filters

+Often, you’ll want to include more dimensions in your graph.
+You can do that through the Marks card.
+It has options such as color, size, and shape.
+You can add dimensions to the plot (increasing granularity) by dragging dimensions or measures to the Marks shelf.

+#### Color

+Most often you'll be encoding data with color.
+This is easily done in Tableau, simply drag the field to "Color" in the Marks card.
+Color is great for encoding data on maps too.